sonuauti/Android-Web-Server/README.md

 # Android Web Server (FireFly)
-Simple and Low footprint TCP/IP Web Server for Android in Java
+Simple and Small footprint TCP/IP Web Server for Android in Java

 This is standalone, multithreaded, almost or No dependancy ! http server in Java with example use in Android.

+Features supported
+- Support basic GET, POST requests
+- Render html files
+- Render jpeg,png,gif
+- Custom api for dynamic web pages (mvc)
+- Support javascript rendring
+- Multithreaded, support mulitple client

+What it does not do?
+- File upload, video rendering

+# Getting Started
 ## How to use it in Android?

 1. Copy TinyWebServer.java class from src dir to your android project package